Monaco 2

-Monaco 2 (stylised as Monaco II) is a stealth action video game developed by Pocketwatch Games and published by Humble Games.
-The game is a sequel to Monaco: What's Yours Is Mine (2013), and was released on April 10, 2025.
+Monaco 2 is a stealth action video game developed by Pocketwatch Games and published by Humble Games.
+The game is a sequel to Monaco: What's Yours Is Mine (2013), and was released for PlayStation 5, Windows and Xbox Series X/S on April 10, 2025.
 The game includes a form of isometric 3D graphics as opposed to its predecessor's 2D birds-eye view.
 Further, Monaco 2s introduction of procedural level generation is new to the series.

 Gameplay

 Like its predecessor, Monaco 2 is a stealth and action video game where the player partakes in heists and robberies.
 Players will be able to select from a cast of playable characters to assist them in completing the level.
 The game is planned to include 3D isometric graphics displayed through a top-down perspective with camera options to allow players to adjust their vision.
 Additionally, the introduction of procedural generation means the levels are not static.